Find out the answers to common questions related to CodeTwo User Photos for Office 365:

 First, you install ClickOnce component of the program on your local machine (you need a Windows-based computer that is connected to the Internet to do this).

-Next, you will be prompted to provide global admin credentials for your Office 365 tenant.
-They are required to connect CodeTwo User Photos for Office 365 to your Office 365 organization.
+Next, you will be prompted to provide global admin credentials for your Microsoft 365 (Office 365) tenant.
+They are required to connect CodeTwo User Photos for Office 365 to your Microsoft 365 organization.

 That’s it.
 Now you can start uploading users’ photos to the Cloud.

-Furthermore, the OAuth 2.0 access token is not saved locally on your workstation unless you check the Keep me loggedin option when providing your Office 365 credentials.
+Furthermore, the OAuth 2.0 access token is not saved locally on your workstation unless you check the Keep me loggedin option when providing your Microsoft 365 credentials.

-- Where in Office 365 are the photos stored?
+- Where in Microsoft 365 are the photos stored?

 - How long does it take for the photos to be visible to users?